-It was these frequent research trips to Japan that inspired Richard to look into linking up with Qantas Business Rewards and Live eftpos in February 2019 at the recommendation of a friend also involved in the Hobart hospitality scene.
-As a Qantas Business Rewards member, the business earns up to 1 Qantas Point for every $1 transacted through its Live eftpos black device.
+It was these frequent research trips to Japan that inspired Richard to look into linking up with Qantas Business Rewards and Live Payments in February 2019 at the recommendation of a friend also involved in the Hobart hospitality scene.
+As a Qantas Business Rewards member, the business earns up to 1 Qantas Point for every $1 transacted through its Live Payments black device*.

-“The Qantas Points for our business were a real bonus but the other thing is that Live eftpos have really good customer service and support,” explains Richard.
+“The Qantas Points for our business were a real bonus but the other thing is that Live Payments have really good customer service and support,” explains Richard.

 “There have been some places we’ve signed up with and you never hear from anyone after that.
 These guys have always been pretty great with that.”

-Since then, the business has earnt almost four million Qantas Points – the majority of them through Live eftpos – which Richard and the team often put towards flights and upgrades to Japan.
+Since then, the business has earnt almost four million Qantas Points – the majority of them through Live Payments – which Richard and the team often put towards flights and upgrades to Japan.

-In the past few months, they’ve also used Qantas Points to purchase Bunnings Warehouse digital gift cards and items for the business, such as vacuum cleaners, through the Qantas Rewards Store.
+In the past few months, they’ve also used Qantas Points to purchase Bunnings Warehouse digital gift cards and items for the business, such as vacuum cleaners, through Qantas Marketplace.
 But their main aim is to accumulate as many points as possible for when the time to travel comes again.

 “Originally, I was saying my next trip wasn’t going to be to Japan.
 But now that it’s been so long since I’ve been overseas, I just want to go back!” says Richard.